Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - USFS organizes Cooperative Forest Fire Protection Campaign
         - Fire protection was framed as National Security through public campaigns
         - Huge push to save resource during the war
-            - “Careless matches aid the Axis”
+            - "Careless matches aid the Axis"
-            - “Our carelessness, their secret weapon”
+            - "Our carelessness, their secret weapon"
         - Bambi brought (in 1944)
             - Movie showed terrible fires started by hunters
             - Only on loan from Disney for 1 year
         - Smokey Bear named in 1945
             - Named after asst.
-Chief of NYC Fire Dept. 1919-1930 --  “Smokey” Joe Martin
+Chief of NYC Fire Dept. 1919-1930 --  "Smokey" Joe Martin
 - Post WWII
     - Smokey Bear (cont.)
         - "Only YOU can prevent forest fires!" created in 1947
         - Canada steals him in 1956.
         - Focus broadened to appeal to children
-    - 1950: The “Real” Deal
+    - 1950: The "Real" Deal
         - Las Tablas fire breaks out and a bear cub found almost dead
         - Cub is treated and heals, eventually ends up in D.C.
 Zoo
     - Still endearing